WebAssembly/gc/proposals/gc/waml/README.md

 * higher-order modules
 * separate compilation

-To that end, Waml features:
+To that end, Waml is a complete implementation of an ML dialect, providing all major features of the ML family of languages:

 * primitive data types
 * functions, closures, and currying
 * algebraic data types and pattern matching
 * references
 * polymorphic type inference
-* modules and functors
+* higher-order modules and sealing
-* simple modules with separate compilation and client-side linking
+* compilation units with separate compilation and client-side linking

 For simplicity, Waml omits various other common features, such as user-defined operators, records, type classes, or more sophisticated type system features, which are mostly independent from code generation and data representation problems.

 The `waml` implementation encompasses:

 * Interpreter
-* Compiler to Wasm (WIP)
+* Compiler to Wasm
 * A read-eval-print-loop that can run either interpreted or compiled code

 The compiler makes use of [most of the constructs](#under-the-hood) in the GC proposal's MVP.